Berkeley-CS61B/website-sp24/projects/proj0/index.md

 To keep track of whether a tile has been merged on this tilt, you can use the `wasMerged` method of the Tile class.

 ### Testing and Debugging

 TODO where are the merge-up-only tests, are they split off somewhere

 ## Task 7: Tilt Column

-Now that we have a *helper method* that moves a single tile into its rightful place (including merges), our method for tilting an entire column will be a lot simpler!
+Now that we have a _helper method_ that moves a single tile into its rightful place (including merges), our method for tilting an entire column will be a lot simpler!

-In `Model.java`, fill in the `tiltColumn(Board b, int col)` method.
+In `Model.java`, fill in the `tiltColumn(Board b, int x)` method.
 (Don't modify any other files.)

-This method should tilt the given column `col` up, moving all of the tiles in that column into their rightful place, and merging any tiles in that column that need to be merged.
+This method should tilt the given column at coordinate `x` up, moving all of the tiles in that column into their rightful place, and merging any tiles in that column that need to be merged.

 Remember to use your `moveTileUpAsFarAsPossible` helper method to keep things simple!
 Consider: What tiles should you call this helper method on, and in what order?

 ### Testing and Debugging

 TODO

 ## Task 8: Tilt Up